bids-standard/bids-specification/src/02-common-principles.md

 special cases.
 All non-standard file entities SHOULD conform to BIDS conventions, including alphabetic entities and suffixes and alphanumeric labels/indices.
-Non-standard suffixes SHOULD reflect the nature of the scan, and existing entities SHOULD be used when appropriate.
+Non-standard suffixes SHOULD reflect the nature of the data, and existing entities SHOULD be used when appropriate.
 For example, an ASSET calibration scan might be named `sub-01_acq-ASSET_calibration.nii.gz`.